-When EM2 is turned off (open between commons), the servo motor decelerates to a stop with commands.
+When EM2 is turned off (open between commons), the base circuit shuts off, and the dynamic brake operates to decelerate the servo motor to a stop.

 The forced stop will be deactivated if EM2 is turned on (short between commons) while in the forced stop state.